fike/packer-images/README.md

-    -c, --create PackerDir           Create Atlas Box Repository -d, --delete PackerDIr           Atlas box name to delete -m, --up-desc PackerDIr          Update the description of Atlas -s, --up-short-desc PackerDIr    Update the Short Description of Atlas Respoisitory -u, --upload-box PackerDIr       Upload box to Atlas -h, --help
+    -c, --create PackerDir           Create Atlas Box Repository -d, --delete PackerDIr           Atlas box name to delete -m, --up-desc PackerDIr          Update the description of Atlas -s, --up-short-desc PackerDIr    Update the Short Description of Atlas Repository -u, --upload-box PackerDIr       Upload box to Atlas -h, --help
 ```

+####

+The atlaswaiter.rb

 P.S.: Probably Atlas Waiter'll move for another its own repository if there is demand for more developing. ;)